Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Bead splitting processes and continuum random trees

 \subsection{Convergence of bead splitting processes to self-similar CRTs}

-The next theorem establishes CRT convergence of bead splitting processes $((R_n,\mu_n),n\ge 1)$ in the sense of Definition \ref{defbsp}, not just for the case of symmetric splitting rules $f^*$ that relate directly to the growth process $((\cR_n^*,\mu_n^*),n\ge 1)$ obtained by sampling from the measure $\mu$ of a CRT $(\cT,\mu)$, but also for fragmenters $(M_n,n\ge 1)$ with non-symmetric splitting rules $f$, with convergence to a CRT associated with the symmetrised splitting rule $f^*$ associated with $f$.
+The next theorem establishes CRT convergence of bead splitting processes $((R_n,\mu_n),n\ge1)$ in the sense of Definition~\ref {defbsp}, not just for the case of symmetric splitting rules $f^*$ that relate directly to the growth process $((\mathcal{R}_n^*,\mu _n^*),n\ge1)$ obtained by sampling from the measure $\mu$ of a CRT $(\mathcal{T},\mu)$, but also for fragmenters $(M_n,n\ge1)$ with nonsymmetric splitting rules $f$, with convergence to a CRT associated with the symmetrised splitting rule $f^*$ associated with $f$.
+Again, the result holds without assuming the existence of densities $f$ and $f^*$: